connectivecpp/chops-net-ip/README.md

 While the main production branch of Chops will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions are expected.
 In particular, a branch using Martin's libraries and general C++ 11 (or C++ 14) conformance is expected for the future, and collaboration (through forking, change requests, etc) is very welcome.
 A branch supporting a pre-C++ 11 compiler or language conformance is not likely to be directly supported through this repository (since it would require so many changes that it would result in a defacto different codebase).

-# Dependencies
+# External Dependencies

-The libraries and API's have minimal library dependencies.
+The libraries and API's have minimal (as possible) library dependencies.
 Currently the non-test code depends on the standard C++ library and Chris Kohlhoff's `networking-ts-impl` library (see [References Section](#references)).
+- Version x.xx of Chris' Networking TS repository is required (for Chops Net and Timer).

 The test suites have additional dependencies, including Phil Nash's Catch 2.0 for the unit test framework (see [Reference Section](#references)).
 Various tests for templatized queue container types use Martin Moene's `ring_span` library for fixed buffer queue semantics.
+- Version 2.01 of Phil's Catch 2.0 is required (for all testing).
+- Version 0.00 of Martin's Ring Span Lite is required (for Wait Queue and Chops Net tests).

 # References